Nicolas-Ferre/shad/README.md

 ## ⚠️ Warning ⚠️

-Before considering to use this language, please keep in mind that:
+Before you consider using this language, please keep in mind that:

 - It is developed by a single person in his spare time.
-- The language is very experimental, so it shouldn't be used for production applications.
+- The language is highly experimental, so it shouldn't be used for production applications.

 ## Main language features